Table of Contents

-Enzyme kinetics describes the sequence of enzyme-catalyzed reactions with the dependence on various parameters.
+Enzyme kinetics describes the sequence of enzyme-catalyzed reactions depending on various parameters.

-One should remember the following thumb rule here: the reaction rate doubles for every 10-degree increase in temperature.
-This can certainly only take place within a limited scope since enzymes have an optimum temperature and denature at too high temperatures.
+One should remember the following thumb rule here: the reaction rate doubles for every 10° increase in temperature.
+This can certainly occur within a limited scope since enzymes exhibit an optimum temperature and denature at too high temperatures.

 There is no thumb rule as the one for temperature dependence.
-However, it is important to know that enzymes have a pH optimum and changes in the pH value cause functional groups of the enzyme itself, or of its substrate to change.
+However, it is important to know that enzymes have a pH optimum and changes in the pH value alter functional groups of the enzyme or its substrate.

-This leads to changes in the spatial structure so that the bond at the active center is improved or deteriorated.
-In the case of stronger pH changes, it may even come to denaturation of the enzyme.
-The enzymes of the stomach represent a peculiarity in this regard: Pepsin, for example, works effectively at a pH of about 2, where other enzymes would long have denatured.
+Changes in functional groups lead to changes in spatial structure and the bond at the active center is improved or deteriorated.
+In the case of stronger pH changes, it may even result in denaturation of the enzyme.
+The gastric enzymes are unique in this regard: Pepsin, for example, works effectively at a pH of about 2, whereas other enzymes would long have denatured.